-A beautiful thing about gluten free cinnamon rolls is that there is no double rising or kneading as in gluten-filled yeasted breads…so having these for breakfast in a timely manner without making them ahead of time is possible!
-You could also make the rolls (without letting them rise) the night before, cover them and store them in the fridge for morning rising and baking.
+A beautiful thing about gluten free cinnamon rolls is that there is no double rising or kneading as in gluten-filled yeasted breads…so having these for breakfast in a timely manner without making them ahead of time is actually possible!
+But if making a muffin is more your jam, you could try my gluten free cinnamon bun muffins: all the same flavors in a convenient muffin form!

 - Maple Frosting – from yours truly